-Public conversations about sex, gender, and human diversity are often shaped by misinformation, oversimplification, and anti-trans bias.
+Public conversations about sex, gender, and human diversity are often shaped by disinformation, oversimplification, and anti-trans bias.
 These FAQs are designed to offer a clearer, evidence-informed starting point for readers looking for grounded answers.

 Foundational questions about identity, expression, gender diversity, and the difference between social norms and lived experience.
 This section helps readers build a clearer understanding of the many ways people experience and live gender.